Skip to content

 pip install prompty[jinja2,foundry]

-# Azure AD auth (adds azure-identity)
+# Entra ID auth (adds azure-identity)

 pip install prompty[jinja2,foundry] azure-identity